 Other posts on this blog you may enjoy:

 In the early 1900s, my great-grandparents arrived at Ellis Island from Sweden as children.

 What must they have thought as they neared the shores of their new homeland?
 Their entire lives were ahead of them.

 Lives of freedom.

-As we embark on yet another Independence Day (where does the time go?
-July already?!)
-It made me stop and think of why I am grateful and truly proud to be an American.
+I’m grateful that I come from a long line of patriotic Americans.
+As such, it made me stop and think of why I am grateful and truly proud to be an American.

 - Freedom.
 Freedom to worship my wonderful Savior, freedom to attend church without fear of persecution, freedom to go where I wish, wear what I want, and eat my favorite foods (even if they are not always the healthy variety!) all without giving it a second thought.
 So many in other countries will never know these freedoms.

 - Foundation.
 Our Founding Fathers shaping and forming our great country with a Judeo-Christian foundation.